Niwo1403/test-system/doc/developer manual.md

   - Check the option to add Python 3.10 to the PATH

 ### Setting up Postgres
-- Download Postgres 13.5 (or a compatible version) [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
+- Download Postgres 13.5 installer (or a compatible version) [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
   - Run downloaded installer and use presets in installer (all components, Port 5432, ...)
     - Set a local database password, when asked for (and remember it, you will need it again later)
     - Close "Stack Builder" if it is opened after finish of installation